ianheggie/process_lock/README.md

 ## Usage

 Create an instance of ProcessLock with a filename as the lock.
-You may have more than one lock per process.
+You may have more than one lock (with different names) per process.

 Methods:
 * acquire - Acquires a lock if it can.
 Returns true (or value of block if block is passed) if a lock was acquired, otherwise false.